michaelbuerger/python_library_template/NEW_PROJECT_README.md

-1. Run "make venv_full_setup" to setup Python environment and install dependencies
+1. Run `make venv_full_setup` to setup Python environment and install dependencies

 2. Make sure to rename my_library as appropriate (package name)
    a.
 Reference: Update with matching name in pyproject.toml file